hackclub/jams-bounty/README.md

 It's a real project that can be completed in under 1 hour, is very visual, and has clear paths for continued hacking.
 Everyone's result is different and it encourages real learning, not just copying and pasting!
 The goal is to build a quality project for varying technical abilities and will include slides and a video.

-** example?

 ### Here's how to get started:
 *NOTE: We're only accepting 20 Jams in this round*
-1. Propose a Jam by making a pull request to [this folder](/jams), following this [format](/jams/example.md).
+1. Propose a Jam by making a pull request to [the jams folder](/jams), following this [format](/jams/example.md).
 Below is the list of Jams that we're looking for, but feel free to submit other ideas too!
 3. Hear back from the team within 48 hours Mon-Fri on whether your proposal is accepted.
 4. Once accepted, work closely with the team to write the Jam, make a presentation and film a short video by July 19.
 5. Ka-ching💰🪙!

-** List of Jam topics:**
--

 **Submission requirements:**
 - You must be a club leader or an active community member in order to submit a Jam.